Investigate the Story Behind the Numbers

 Why Choose Rider for Your Online MAcc with a Forensic Accounting Concentration?

 Choosing the right school for you is an important decision.
 You want a program that will help further your value as an accounting professional.
-When you choose Rider University for your online Master of Accountancy with a concentration in Forensic Accounting, you gain the opportunity to learn from our AACSB-accredited College of Business Administration.
+When you choose Rider University for your online Master of Accountancy with a concentration in Forensic Accounting, you gain the opportunity to learn from our AACSB-accredited Norm Brodsky College of Business.
 You can learn to examine complicated financial transactions and develop the knowledge to support criminal investigations.

 What Does Our Forensic Accounting Concentration Cover?